 Through our A Team for Every Child initiative, Play Like a Champion Today has made service to the least advantaged its priority.
 Play Like a Champion serves a wide array of sports organizations with programs especially designed to meet their specific needs and aspirations.

 Contact us to find out how we can work with your school, league or association!

-In 2006, Clark Power, Notre Dame Professor of psychology and education, founded the Play Like a Champion Today Educational Series.
+In 2006, Clark Power, Notre Dame Professor of psychology and education, founded Play Like a Champion Today.
 A sports fan, child advocate, and expert in moral development, Power was concerned about what he felt was a crisis in youth sports.
 Increasing numbers of families could not afford the rising costs of youth sports fees and equipment, too many children deemed to be below average or just average were sitting on the bench, overzealous coaches and parents were putting too much pressure on young athletes, and sideline behavior was deteriorating.

 Drawing on the sports sciences and the expertise of Notre Dame faculty, coaches, and administrators, Power and colleagues, Nicole LaVoi, Brooke Crawford, and Kristin Sheehan developed the Play Like a Champion Today Educational Series curriculum